aursula/shell-comparative-genomics/_episodes/03-working-with-files.md

 When working with computational data, it's important to keep a safe copy of that data that can't be accidentally overwritten or deleted.
 For this lesson, our raw data is our FASTA files.
-We don't want to accidentally change the original files, so we'll make a copy of them and change the file permissions so that we can read from, but not write tcdo, the files.
+We don't want to accidentally change the original files, so we'll make a copy of them and change the file permissions so that we can read from, but not write into, the files.

 First, let's make a copy of one of our FASTA files using the `cp` command.